mesoform/Multi-Cloud-Platform-Services/docs/KUBERNETES.md

 ## MCCF Kubernetes adapter
-### Information
+### Prerequisites
+To use this module there must be a running kubernetes cluster with a version of v1.23+.

-To use kubernetes modules the `KUBE_CONFIG_PATH` environment variable must be set to the path of the config file.
+For terraform to deploy kubernetes modules, the `KUBE_CONFIG_PATH` environment variable must be set to the path of the kubernetes config file.
 Run the following command to set the path to the default location:
 Linux:
 ```bash